 Not all American fridge freezers need to be connected to the water supply.
 Check that your model has a water and ice dispenser.
 If it does, check if it is plumbed or non-plumbed.
 If it is non-plumbed, no need to worry.
 If it does require hooking up to the water supply, we created a really easy guide on our installation post.

-How to Dispose of an American Fridge Freezer
+How Do you Dispose of an American Fridge Freezer?

 Many people forget that within a fridge freezer there are gases and chemicals that will cause environmental damage if not disposed of properly.
 Thankfully, there are plenty of responsible ways to dispose of your old fridge freezer.